 Most online marketplaces can get you onboard fast, with zero setup costs as they charge based on sales made.
 However, as a seller, you may feel restricted when wanting to see the desired results in the long run.

-On the other hand, a web store requires more investment and may take more time to set up.
+On the other hand, an online store requires more investment and may take more time to set up.
 However, this depends on the building platform you end up using.
 Shopify offers reasonable rates, and you can remove any additional payment fees if you use Shopify Payments (available in certain countries).

 Having an online store as a centralized point helps heaps when controlling inventory and standardizing customers’ shopping experience.
 That said, generating leads and converting them into sales require much effort and time.